Designing DDL Triggers

 Database-scoped DDL triggers are stored as objects in the database in which they are created.
 DDL triggers can be created in the master database and behave just like those created in user-designed databases.
-Information about DDL triggers can be obtained in the sys.triggers catalog view from within the database context in which they are created, or by specifying the database name as an identifier, such as master.sys.triggers.
+You can obtain information about DDL triggers by querying the sys.triggers catalog view.
+You can query sys.triggers within the database context in which the triggers are created or by specifying the database name as an identifier, such as master.sys.triggers.

 Server-scoped DDL triggers are stored as objects in the master database.
-However, information about server-scoped DDL triggers can be obtained from the sys.server_triggers catalog view in any database context.
+However, you can obtain information about server-scoped DDL triggers by querying the sys.server_triggers catalog view in any database context.